Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 Pretty cool right?

-Overall, a great vacuum for pet hair, carpets and dealing with stairs.
-Lots of suction and a cool detachable body.
+Overall, a great pet vacuum cleaner, good on hardwood floors, carpets and dealing with stairs.
+Lots of suction and a turbo brush attachment for cleaning up your furniture and curtains.

 - Charging Station